RajeshShahu1/renewable-energy-data-pipeline/README.md

 # Renewable Energy Data Pipeline Using AWS Services

-This project demonstrates a real-time energy data pipeline using AWS services like S3, Lambda, DynamoDB, CloudWatch and SNS, along with FastAPI and Python for API access and visualization.
+This project showcases a fully integrated, real-time energy data pipeline built using AWS services such as S3, Lambda, DynamoDB, CloudWatch, AWS CLI and SNS.
+It leverages Python and FastAPI to enable API-driven access and insightful visualizations, providing a robust and scalable solution for monitoring and analyzing renewable energy data.

 ---

 ## Project Overview

-The goal of this pipeline is to ingest simulated energy data from multiple sites, process and store it in DynamoDB in a scalable manner, detect anomalies, trigger real-time alerts, and visualize trends through dashboards.
+The objective of this project is to build a real-time data pipeline that simulates energy data from multiple renewable energy sites.
+The system ingests and processes data using AWS Lambda, stores it in DynamoDB, detects anomalies, and sends real-time alerts via SNS.
+It also includes API access for querying data and generates insightful visualizations for monitoring trends and performance.

 **The project leverages the following tools and services:**

-- **Python**: Simulated live data feed
+- **Python**: Simulated live data feed generation
-- **Amazon S3**:File storage & event triggers
+- **Amazon S3**:File storage and event-based trigger for ingestion
-- **AWS Lambda**: Real-time processing
+- **AWS Lambda**: Real-time processing and anomaly detection
-- **DynamoDB**: Processed data storage
+- **DynamoDB**: Scalable NoSQL storage for processed data
-- **FastAPI**: API access
+- **FastAPI**: Lightweight REST API framework for querying and alerts
 - **Amazon SNS**: Anomaly detection & alerts
-- **Seaborn/Matplotlib**: Data visualization
+- **Seaborn/Matplotlib**: Static data visualizations and trends
-- **Amazon CloudWatch**: Logging and monitoring
+- **Amazon CloudWatch**: Centralized logging and monitoring for Lambda
+- **AWS CLI**: Infrastructure provisioning and automation (IaC)

 ---